-- The horse should be clean, with no saddle or harness - All white markings should be visible braid forelock and tail if necessary - Allow adequate space around the animal Do not crop into the horse - If image editing, do not apply color or distorting filters • - Submit images online at www.europeanbrabant.com, via email to Registrar@europeanbrabant.com or by mail to 407 Woodland Rd Mercer, PA 16137
+- The horse should be clean, with no saddle or harness. - All white markings should be visible braid forelock and tail if necessary. - Allow adequate space around the animal Do not crop into the horse. - If image editing, do not apply color or distorting filters.

-Background
+Submit images online via email to registrar@europeanbrabant.com or you can upload media to the EBRA Google Drive by clicking HERE.
+You can also send a thumb drive with media by mail to 407 Woodland Rd Mercer, PA 16137.

-Level & Clutter Free
+Background: Level and Cluttter Free